superxc3/zmk-config-crkbd/README.md

 3. Blink red once: when you toggle the power button on
 4. Flashing red: no firmware flashed to the mcu yet

+## Light indicator from Nicenano v2 MCU
+1. Blue light: you are connected to usb c and the board is charging
+2. Blue blinking: bootloader mode, no firmware is loaded

 ## Power button toggle
 1. For mx, slide to left = off.
 Slide to right = on.
 Applicable on both sides.